ASadlek/LSN-THREE/README.md

 mvn compile
 mvn exec:java
 ```
-If application was compiled at least once, you can run it with just:
+If the application was compiled at least once, you can run it with just:

 ```bash
 mvn exec:java